ArdentStack/Parameterize.Net/README.md

 Parameterize.Net is a library that allows developers to represent complex objects using float arrays.

 # Todo
+* Documentation and code comments
-* allow for static float array parameters.
+* Allow for float array "parameters".
 * more flexible constraint definition

 # Usage